sdt/tmux-vim/README.md

 ### TMUX_VIM_VIM_WINDOW_SPLIT

-Value: [ 'TRUE' | 'FALSE' ]

-Optional, default is 'FALSE'.

-If this variable is set to 'TRUE', then the vim will be splitted according to the caculation of `$tmux_vim_window_count`.
+If this variable is set, then the vim will be splitted according to the calculation of `$tmux_vim_window_count`.

 ### TMUX_VIM_SHELL_WIDTH